 Let’s take a look at remote sensing and the surprising influences it has on our every day lives.

 First, if we are going to solve some of the major challenges of our time, remote sensing data is fundamentally important to monitor the Earth as an entire system.
 Literally, there are thousands of uses for remote sensing, but here are just 100 of remote sensing applications.

-All in all, because remote sensing covers so much ground, it puts a wealth of information into the hands of decision-makers.
+Because remote sensing covers so much ground, it puts a wealth of information into the hands of decision-makers.